guplem/robo-base/README.md

 After running the command:
 - The server will start at `http://localhost:3000/`.
 - An external tunnel will be created (the URL will appear in the console).
-This allows you to test on mobile devices or share the server with others.
+This allows you to test on other devices or share the server with others.

 ## Deployment